The Ultimate Mumbai Street Food Guide

 Frankie — the Mumbai roll

-A Frankie is a thin, egg-coated paratha wrapped around a filling — spiced potato, paneer, chicken or mutton — with onions and a sharp, vinegary masala that’s the whole point.
-It’s the original grab-and-go roll, portable and messy in the best way.
+A Frankie is a thin, egg-coated paratha wrapped around a filling — spiced potato, paneer, chicken or mutton — with onions and a sharp, vinegary masala that is the whole point.
+It is the original grab-and-go roll, portable and messy in the best way.

-- Order this: a chicken Frankie if you’re new to it; ask them to go easy on the Frankie masala if you’re heat-shy, because it packs a punch.
+- Order this: a chicken Frankie if you are new to it; ask them to go easy on the Frankie masala if you are heat-shy, because it packs a punch.

 Do not underestimate the vegetable sandwich.
 White bread, a slather of green chutney, thin slices of cucumber, tomato, boiled potato, beetroot and onion, a dusting of chaat masala — cut into triangles and, if you want, pressed into a grilled “toast sandwich” oozing cheese and butter.

-- Best version: the “grilled cheese chutney sandwich” from the sandwich carts that park outside office districts.
-The business hubs around Fort, Nariman Point and Bandra-Kurla are sandwich country at lunchtime.
+- Best version: the “grilled cheese chutney sandwich” from the carts outside office districts.
+Fort, Nariman Point and Bandra-Kurla are sandwich country at lunchtime.

 Kebabs and rolls — the Mohammed Ali Road experience